ICJIA/r3-next/public/markdown/faqs.md

 #### If the proposed start date for grants is September, does this mean that those grants approved for funding would not receive funds until that time?

 Currently, grants are operating via a reimbursement basis.
 As such, it means that grants would not receive funds until after the start date for programs.
 If this changes, and advance payment is approved, we will post an update to inform applicants of this change.

+UPDATE: Successful applicants will be able to request advances.
+More information will be provided to grantees regarding how to qualify for these advances.

 #### When will FAQ updates be posted?